shernshiou/node-uber/README.md

 npm test
 ```

 In case you would like to contribute to this project, please ensure that all the tests pass before you create a PR.
-We have a strict code style and code coverage (>= 95%) requirements.
+We have strict code style and code coverage (>= 95%) requirements.

 Version History
 -------